openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Every variable in a program must have an initial value before it can be used.
 The initial value can be identified as follows:

--  The initial value is explicitly specified by an *initializer*.
 -  Each method or function parameter is initialized to the corresponding argument value provided by the caller of the method or function.
 -  Each constructor parameter is initialized to the corresponding